pozh/ccnquotes/README.md

 # CCN Quotes

 Thanks for your interest in working with us!
-This little assignment is there to assess your React knowledge.
+This little assignment is here to assess your React knowledge, design skills, and testing style.

-## Introduction
+## Before you begin

-The assignment's scope is to build a SPA allowing to:
+A few logistics to get out of the way:

+- Please **clone the repo privately** - do not make your code public.
+Invite @fdidron and @ezuk as collaborators so we can look at your work.
+This is because you are not the only one currently doing this assignment.
+- This assignment is not paid.
+- Any code you write or designs you create for this assignment will remain under your complete ownership, and will never be used by CodeCode Ninja.
+In November 2019 you may release this code publicly or add it to your portfolio if you wish.
+- Before you begin, please let us know when you intend to complete the task.
+- **Questions are okay!** Feel free to reach out over email with any feedback or questions as you work through the process.
+Communication is essential when working remotely.

+## Introduction: What you'll be building

+A notes app! :) You're going to be making an SPA that lets the user:

 1. Pull a list of quotes from an API.
 2. Create a new quote.
 3. Update a quote.
 4. Delete a quote.

-5. Write e2e tests using [cypress](https://www.cypress.io)
+You will also write e2e tests using [cypress](https://www.cypress.io) to validate your work.

 This repository contains everything to get started, including: